All writers make mistakes, even best-selling authors.

 Spelling and grammar are important, but some problems are harder to find until you’re aware of them.
-Try these top 10 tips, they will make your writing better.
+Try these top 10 tips – they will help you write better.

 Tip #1 – Filtering